microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 ---
-title: Provide usage documentation for your packages
+title: Provide usage documentation for your ports
-description: Guidance for adding usage documentation to packages
+description: Guidance for adding usage documentation to vcpkg ports
 author: JavierMatosD
 ms.author: javiermat
-ms.date: 07/10/2023
+ms.date: 07/17/2023
+ms.prod: vcpkg
 ---
-# Provide usage documentation for your packages
+# Provide usage documentation for your ports

 ## Overview

-Providing usage documentation for packages allows users to easily adopt them in their projects.
+Providing usage documentation for ports allows users to easily adopt them in their projects.
 We highly encourage providing a `usage` file within the port's directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a build system.